Congruences of 5-secant conics and the rationality of some admissible cubic fourfolds: Introduction

 Our discovery is the existence of irreducible surfaces $S_d\subset\p^5$ contained in a general element of $\mathcal C_d$, for $d$=14, 26 or 38, admitting a four-dimensional irreducible family of 5-secant conics such that through a general point of $\p^5$ there passes a unique conic of the family.
 We dubbed these families {\it congruences of 5-secant conics to $S_d$}.
-Once established the existence of such a congruence one immediately deduces the rationality of every irreducible cubic in $|H^0(\I_{S_d}(3))|$ (and hence of a general $[X]\in\mathcal C_d$) by observing that such cubics are rational sections of the universal family of the congruence of 5-secant conics.
-In particular, they are birational to the parameter space of the congruence and hence to each other.
-Either the existence of singular irreducible rational cubic hypersurfaces through $S_d$ or the direct proof of the rationality of the parameter space of the congruence concludes the proof; see Theorem \ref{criterion} for a precise and general formulation of this principle.
+Once established the existence of such a congruence we deduce that a general cubic in $|H^0(\I_{S_d}(3))|$ is a rational section of the universal family of the congruence of 5-secant conics.
+In particular, such a general cubic is birational to the parameter space of the congruence.
+Then the rationality of the parameter space of the congruence (or the existence of a particular, sufficiently general, singular rational cubic hypersurface through $S_d$) shows that every smooth cubic in $|H^0(\I_{S_d}(3))|$ is rational (and hence that a general $X\in\mathcal C_d$ is rational); see Theorem \ref{criterion} for a precise and general formulation of this principle.

-For $d=26$, which was the first open case, we take $S_{26}\subset\p^5$ to be the nodal surface obtained as a general projection of a smooth del Pezzo surface of degree seven in $\p^7$.
+For $d=26$, which was the first open case, we take $S_{26}\subset\p^5$ to be the surface with one node obtained as the projection of a smooth del Pezzo surface $S\subset\p^7$ of degree seven from a line intersecting the secant variety of $S$ transversally.
 For $d=14$, we use smooth projections of rational octic surfaces in $\p^6$ of sectional genus 3, which are the birational images of $\p^2$ via the linear system of plane quartic curves with eight general base points.
 For $d=38$, we consider smooth surfaces of degree 10 in $\p^5$ of sectional genus 6, which are the birational images of $\p^2$ via the linear system of plane curves of degree 10 having ten general base points of multiplicity three and which were also used by Nuer in \cite{Nuer} to describe some birational properties of the divisor $\mathcal C_{38}$.

 As far as we know, the existence of congruences of 5-secant conics to surfaces in $\p^5$ has never been considered before, even in the classical literature.
 The surfaces $S_d\subset\p^5$ with $d=14, 26, 38$ we choose can be analyzed better nowadays via computational systems revealing remarkable algebraic properties of their defining equations.